s3942372/CCS_Blog/posts/week_9_homework.md

 - Raise a virtual pet of some sort (aquarium, dog, cat, hamster, one of those things that mess around your screen)
 - Tomadatchis (is there a computer version?)
 - ANIMATION NOOOOOOOOOOO........ click and drag?????

+Idea 2.1:
+- Can be virtual buddy instead
+- Used by people who struggle to take care of themselves??
+- Buddy won't eat until you do/reminds you to eat.